 1) Describe the behavior you noticed or the message you heard.

 2) Give at least two interpretations of the action or the message.
 Try as much as possible to give two interpretations.

 3) Request clarification of the action or the message.

-Here are two examples of perception checking:
+Two examples of perception checking: